brminnick/CustomStepper/README.md

 # CustomStepper
-Sample app showing how to set the color of a Xamarin.Forms.Stepper to Red using custom renderers
+Sample app showing how to set the color of a Xamarin.Forms.Stepper using Effects and Custom Renderers.

 # Android
 ![](https://github.com/brminnick/Videos/blob/master/CustomStepper/Red%20Android%20Stepper.png)